simgrid/simgrid/docs/source/Introduction.rst

 The framework could certainly be improved in this direction, but this still has to be done.

-**There is no perfect model, only models adapted to your study.**
-The SimGrid models target fast and large studies yet requesting realistic results.
-In particular, our models abstract away parameters and phenomena that are often irrelevant to the realism in our context.
+**There is no perfect model, only models adapted to your study.** The SimGrid models target fast and large studies, and yet they target realistic results.
+In particular, our models abstract away parameters and phenomena that are often irrelevant to reality in our context.

-SimGrid is simply not intended to any study that would mandate the abstracted phenomenon.
+SimGrid is obviously not intended for a study of any phenomenon that our abstraction removes.
 Here are some **studies that you should not do with SimGrid**:

  - Studying the effect of L3 vs. L2 cache effects on your application
  - Comparing kernel schedulers and policies